nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2020-07-05-debt-sme-nz.md

 ---

 In this video, I will be talking about debt funding for small to medium businesses in NZ.
 Currently, we see how the media often underlines the low cost of money.
-While this might be true for individuals, and especially for mortgages, the reality of SMEs is completely different.
-My goal will be to provide insights into the implications of the existing lending conditions for SMEs and some ideas for recommendations on how to improve the situation.
+While this might be true for individuals, especially for mortgages, the reality of SMEs is completely different.
+My goal will be to provide insights into the implications of the existing lending conditions for SMEs and some ideas for recommendations on improving the situation.

 <!--more-->